Contractible stability spaces and faithful braid group actions: Preliminaries

-A stability condition is \defn{locally-finite} if we can find $\epsilon >0$ such that the quasi-abelian category $\slicing(t-\epsilon, t+\epsilon)$, generated by semi-stable objects with phases in $(t-\epsilon, t+\epsilon)$, has finite length (see \cite[Definition 5.7]{MR2373143}).
-The set of locally-finite stability conditions can be topologised so that it is a, possibly infinite dimensional, complex manifold, which we denote $\stab{C}$ \cite[Theorem 1.2]{MR2373143}.
+A stability condition is \defn{locally-finite} if we can find $\epsilon >0$ such that the quasi-abelian category $\slicing(t-\epsilon, t+\epsilon)$, generated by semistable objects with phases in $(t-\epsilon, t+\epsilon)$, has finite length (see \cite[Definition 5.7]{MR2373143}).
+The set of locally-finite stability conditions can be topologised so that it is a, possibly infinite-dimensional, complex manifold, which we denote $\stab{C}$ \cite[Theorem 1.2]{MR2373143}.
 The topology arises from the (generalised) metric

 which takes values in $[0,\infty]$.
 It follows that for fixed $0\neq c\in \cat{C}$ the mass $m_\sigma(c)$, and lower and upper phases $\varphi_\sigma^-(c)$ and $\varphi_\sigma^+(c)$ are continuous functions $\stab{C} \to \R$.
 The projection